-A technical evaluation of this including all associated costs should also be carried at an early stage in the design process and reported on no later than Stage 2a.

-Where a project is an extension to an existing school and where the existing surface water drains are being replaced the rainwater recovery system tank shall be supplied with water from both the existing school building and new extension down pipes.

-Where a project is in the first phase of development and subsequent phases have been quantified and are planned, the underground rainwater storage system should be sized on the final development capacity.
-This should be highlighted in the Stage 2a submission.
-Rainwater shall only be gathered from the roof surfaces through the gutters and piped directly (no open gullies permitted) to be collected in an underground holding tank

-Surface water from car parking, paving etc. should not be connected to the rainwater collection system.

-The Design Team shall ensure that no back flow from the surface or foul main can enter and contaminate the underground rainwater storage tank.

-When sizing the underground storage tank a balance needs to be established between daily rainfall potential and daily water demand in the school so that system efficiency is maximised.
+- (d) A technical evaluation of this including all associated costs should also be carried at an early stage in the design process and reported on no later than Stage 2a. - (e) Where a project is an extension to an existing school and where the existing surface water drains are being replaced the rainwater recovery system tank shall be supplied with water from both the existing school building and new extension down pipes. - (f) Where a project is in the first phase of development and subsequent phases have been quantified and are planned, the underground rainwater storage system should be sized on the final development capacity.
+This should be highlighted in the Stage 2a submission. - (g) Rainwater shall only be gathered from the roof surfaces through the gutters and piped directly (no open gullies permitted) to be collected in an underground holding tank - (h) Surface water from car parking, paving etc. should not be connected to the rainwater collection system. - (i) The Design Team shall ensure that no back flow from the surface or foul main can enter and contaminate the underground rainwater storage tank. - (j) When sizing the underground storage tank a balance needs to be established between daily rainfall potential and daily water demand in the school so that system efficiency is maximised.
 There are no significant benefits to using oversized tanks.
 The practice of storing seven days water usage underground as a standard sizing method should not be automatically applied to a school building.
-In medium schools (up to 16 Classrooms) seven days storage which includes the gravity tank capacity in the school should be considered as the maximum end of the storage spectrum, in larger schools (24 to 32 classrooms) consideration should be given to five day storage as the maximum end of the storage spectrum.

-Slightly undersized tanks will assist in avoiding stagnation which could become an issue leading to the fouling of the water system and the generation of odours.
-This practice will also ensure that underground tanks fill up regularly allowing the surface skim to decant via the overflow.
+In medium schools (up to 16 Classrooms) seven days storage which includes the gravity tank capacity in the school should be considered as the maximum end of the storage spectrum, in larger schools (24 to 32 classrooms) consideration should be given to five day storage as the maximum end of the storage spectrum. - (k) Slightly undersized tanks will assist in avoiding stagnation which could become an issue leading to the fouling of the water system and the generation of odours.
+This practice will also ensure that underground tanks fill up regularly allowing the surface skim to decant via the overflow. - (I) The following table should be used as a guide in sizing underground storage tanks and identifies the maximum allowable storage shared between the roof space tank and underground storage tanks.

+NUMBER OF CLASSROOMS ROOF SPACE UNDERGROUND

+0 - 16 5,000 10,000

+17 - 24 8,000 10,000

+24 - 32 10,000 15,000

+If the design indicates higher than this it should be identified and highlighted at Stage 2a
-An accessible proprietary leaf filter shall be provided on the inlet to the underground tank.
-When selecting leaf filters the following must be taken fully into account.

-- Domestic basket type filters and weir filters are not to be used, these can trap vermin and be very smelly and unhygienic. - The filter must have the correct inlet and outlet pipe sizes and the pressure head drop across filter must suit the application. - If located in a coastal environment consideration should be given to requirements for sand filtration.

-A filter must also be fitted to the overflow outlet to surface water drains.
+- (m) An accessible proprietary leaf filter shall be provided on the inlet to the underground tank.
+When selecting leaf filters the following must be taken fully into account. - Domestic basket type filters and weir filters are not to be used, these can trap vermin and be very smelly and unhygienic. - The filter must have the correct inlet and outlet pipe sizes and the pressure head drop across filter must suit the application. - If located in a coastal environment consideration should be given to requirements for sand filtration. - (n) A filter must also be fitted to the overflow outlet to surface water drains.